bmwcarit/ramses-composer-docs/doc/advanced/skinning/README.md

 The following sections will describe the individual steps needed to setup a skinned mesh in RamsesComposer.

+Note that skinning is supported only at feature levels 4 or greater.
+At lower feature levels the glTF import dialog will not show any skin in the file and Skin objets can't be created.

 ## Importing from glTF